Hirsch Jacobs: Career

 As a youth Jacobs worked as a steamfitter's assistant, but he quit to become a "jack-of-all-trades" at the race track.
 On December 29, 1926 Jacobs had his first official winner, Reveillon, at Pompano, Florida.
-In 1927 he became a trainer with he who became his lifelong partner Isidor Izzy (Kid Beebee) Bieber.
-Bieber was a well-known gambler who was the inspiration for Damon Runyon's "Guys and Dolls."
+In 1927 he became a trainer with Isidor Bieber (known by nicknames "Izzy" and "Kid Beebee), who became his lifelong partner.
+A well-known gambler, Bieber was the inspiration for Damon Runyon's "Guys and Dolls."
 Bieber put up the money and Jacobs trained the horses.

-Jacobs was the leading race-winning trainer in the United States 1933-39, 1941–44, the U.S. leading money-winning trainer, 1946, 1960, 1965, and the U.S. leading money-winning breeder, 1964-67.
+Jacobs was the leading race-winning trainer in the United States from 1933-39 and from 1941–44, and the leading money-winning trainer in the U.S. in 1946, 1960 and 1965.
+He was the leading money-winning breeder in the U.S. from 1964-67.
 During his career, he saddled 3,569 winners, more than any other until the time of his death.

 In 1958, Hirsch Jacobs was inducted into the National Museum of Racing and Hall of Fame.